syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/270_sql/002_Interaction/001_mssql_specific_interaction_methods.md

 ---
 title: MSSQL-specific interaction methods
 id: adm-dest-sql-interact-mssql
+description: >-
+	This section describes the MSSQL-specific interaction methods in {{ site.product.short_name }}.
 ---

 In SQL Server 2005 this restriction is lifted - kind of.
 The total